Chubby Cox: Life and career

 Cox was born in Philadelphia, Pennsylvania.
-Cox was a 6 ft 2 in guard, Cox attended Roxborough High School in Philadelphia.
+Cox was a 6 ft 2 in shooting guard, Cox attended Roxborough High School in Philadelphia.
 He played two years at Villanova University and then starred at the University of San Francisco (USF), where he still ranks among the Top 10 in single-season assists.

-He was drafted in the 8th round (7th pick) by the NBA's Chicago Bulls in 1978.
+He was drafted in the eighth round (seventh pick) by the NBA's Chicago Bulls in 1978.
 However, Cox did not make an NBA roster until the 1982–83 season, when he played seven games for the Washington Bullets, scoring 29 total points.

 Cox played professionally in the Continental Basketball Association (CBA) from 1978 to 1981.
 Over three seasons with the Philadelphia Kings, Pennsylvania Barons, and Wilkes-Barre Barons, Cox averaged nearly 22 points per game.
 He scored 50 points in a December 28, 1979 game against the Lancaster Red Roses.
 He also played professionally in Venezuela for Beverley Hills in Caracas.

 Cox married his girlfriend, and former University of San Francisco cheerleader, Victoria and together they have an American-Venezuelan son, John, who plays professional basketball in Venezuela, where he was born.

 Cox's brother-in-law was former NBA player Joe Bryant and his nephew was Naismith Memorial Basketball Hall of Famer Kobe Bryant.